 - Participating Physician Groups (PPG)

-Health Net's national medical policies are used as a guide for clinical decision-making as they relate to requests for services and supplies for members.
-The policies support Health Net's licensed professionals in making appropriate utilization management or care management decisions.
-Health Net's national medical polices are developed to assist in administering plan benefits; however, they do not constitute a description of plan benefits nor can they be construed as medical advice.
-Health Net's national medical policies provide guidance as to whether certain services or supplies are cosmetic, medically necessary or appropriate, or experimental and investigational.
+Clinical polices do not constitute a description of plan benefits nor can they be construed as medical advice.
+These policies provide guidance as to whether or not certain services or supplies are cosmetic, medically necessary or appropriate, or experimental and investigational.
 The policies do not constitute authorization or guarantee coverage for a particular procedure, device, medication, service, or supply.
-In the event a conflict of information is present between a medical policy, legal and regulatory mandates and requirements, and any Health Net plan document under which a member is entitled to covered services, the plan document and regulatory requirements take precedence.
-Plan documents include, but are not limited to, subscriber contracts, summary plan documents and other coverage documents prepared by Health Net.
+In the event a conflict of information is present between a clinical policy, member benefits, legal and regulatory mandates and requirements, Medicare or Medicaid (as applicable) and any plan document under which a member is entitled to covered services, the plan document and regulatory requirements take precedence.
+Plan documents include, but are not limited to, subscriber contracts, summary plan documents and other coverage documents.